calaldees/teachingWorkshops/teacherTraining/_advice_from_past_students.md

 Opening statement to PGCE Students
-	It’s not about your knowledge, it’s about ensuring that students gain the knowledge and love of the subject.
+* It’s not about your knowledge, it’s about ensuring that students gain the knowledge and love of the subject.
-	Learn the techniques for controlling a class – students aren’t adults.
+* Learn the techniques for controlling a class – students aren’t adults.
 Ensure you provide a good/safe environment for students to learn.
-	Try and build a good relationship with your mentor and the department you’re working with.
+* Try and build a good relationship with your mentor and the department you’re working with.
-	Even experienced teachers make mistakes so don’t be too hard on yourself.
+* Even experienced teachers make mistakes so don’t be too hard on yourself.
-	Good software development is about re-use – so use existing resources as a base, don’t create them from scratch.
+* Good software development is about re-use – so use existing resources as a base, don’t create them from scratch.
-	Don’t leave it to the last minute to collate evidence for your bundles.
+* Don’t leave it to the last minute to collate evidence for your bundles.

 What could Christ Church do differently?
 Subject Computer Science Teaching Element
-	More focus on what good looks like? o	Lesson planning o	Lesson & SKE content o	Lesson objectives o	Lesson delivery
+* More focus on what good looks like?
+    * Lesson planning
+    * Lesson & SKE content
+    * Lesson objectives
+    * Lesson delivery
-	More focus on behaviour management?
+* More focus on behaviour management?
-	More focus on which computer science pedagogy works? o	Show examples of these and explain why?
+* More focus on which computer science pedagogy works?
+    * Show examples of these and explain why?
-	Impression – seemed to be a lack of science behind what we were being shown in some of the lectures.
+* Impression – seemed to be a lack of science behind what we were being shown in some of the lectures.
-Assignments
+* Assignments
-	Again, no clear examples of what distinction, merit or good looks like.
+    * Again, no clear examples of what distinction, merit or good looks like.
-	Some of the directions were nebulous.
+    * Some of the directions were nebulous.
-	Some of the material in the epistemic lectures seemed woolly.
+    * Some of the material in the epistemic lectures seemed woolly.